esyede/alitphp/README.md

     </body>
 </html>
 ```

 #### Framework Variables
-Alit framework variables can be accessed like this:
+All framework variables are stored on `Alit::hive`, so this code maybe useful:
 ```php
 print_r($app->hive());
 // or